yeastrc/proxl-web-app/docs/using/merged-peptide.rst

 ======================================
 .. image:: /images/merged-peptide-euler-diagram.png

-The Euler diagram (similar to a Venn diagram) provides a graphical depiction of the overlap between the peptides found in the merged searches.
+The Euler diagram (similar to a Venn diagram) provides a graphical depiction of the relative sizes and overlap between the peptides found in the merged searches.
 The colors in the diagram match the colors used for the search list above.
 The search list is provided  to the left of the diagram with their associated colors as a legend.
 The labels for each